 Distribution process: Google Adwords platform to deploy ads.

 Seeing examples of what great creative briefs actually look like can help you formulate your own.
 Check out this stellar example and pay close attention to the details.
-You can tell that the project manager took time and thought to develop this brief, and help their project run smoothly.
+You can tell that the project manager took time and thought to develop this creative brief, and help their team work together smoothly.

 Get started with this creative brief template to outline your campaign goals, creative deliverables, due date, marketing strategy, and more.